elpsychicmustache/TimeZoner/README.md

 ### Running as a CLI one-liner
 Let us assume you want to know the times for users if your time is 9:00 MST.
-1. Run 'python src/time_zoner.py -t "9:00"'
+1. Run `python src/time_zoner.py -t "9:00"`
 2. Observe that the program spits out different zones based on the time frame you entered.

 ### Running with no arguments
 The program lets you run the program without any arguments.

-Running 'python src/time_zoner.py' prompts the user for the time they would like to use.
+Running `python src/time_zoner.py` prompts the user for the time they would like to use.

 ## How to install this project
 You need to install the requirements to your environment.

-To do so, run pip install -r requirements.txt from the project's root folder.
+To do so, run `pip install -r requirements.txt` from the project's root folder.

 ## How to use this project in your own builds
 The file src/timezones.py contains the timezones based on standard or daylight savings time.